Degrees and Courses | Entry Requirements | Support | Doctoral Profiles

 Split location postgraduate research study

 International students normally carry out their research and are supervised at the University of Birmingham.
 However, there are students, often academic staff at overseas institutions though not exclusively, who are looking for flexible study arrangements.
 In these cases, most of the study period would be spent in their home country with short periods at the University of Birmingham.
-Students registered for a doctoral degree must spend the equivalent of a minimum of six months full-time at the University of Birmingham.
+Students registered for a doctoral degree must spend a minimum of six months full-time at the University of Birmingham.
 The period need not be continuous but needs to take into account accessing the research training programme.
 The University will seek to ensure that the facilities for research and study in the home country are broadly comparable to those at this University.
-Periods of registration will reflect those of other part-time students, but will take into account any periods of full-time registration.

 If you are interested in a split location doctoral degree, you are advised to contact the postgraduate research administrator: